Huqicheng/zheap/src/backend/access/zheap/README.md

-In-place updates will be supported except when (a) the new tuple is larger than the old tuple and the increase in size makes it impossible to fit the larger tuple onto the same page or (b) some column is modified which is covered by an index that has not been modified to support “delete-marking”.
+In-place updates will be supported except when (a) the new tuple is larger than the old tuple and the increase in size makes it impossible to fit the larger tuple onto the same page or (b) some column is modified which is covered by an index that has not been modified to support â€œdelete-markingâ€.
 We have not begun work on delete-marking support for indexes yet, but intend to support it at least for btree indexes.